emburk/vectorLib/README.md

-# aoLibJs
+# vector
-Common javascript libraries for attitude and orbit kinematics
+Common javascript libraries for vector and matrix applications used in spatial (3d) analyses